 Central air conditioning is common in the United States, but ductless or mini-split systems are becoming more and more popular.
-Both systems have an indoor compressor or condenser and an indoor unit.
-Ductless systems can have more than one indoor unit and a small conduit connects the components instead of ductwork.
-Here’s some more information about the cost differences and other characteristics of central and ductless air conditioning.
+Here’s some information about their characteristics and cost differences.

 Ductless Mini-Split System

-Advantages: As implied by their name, the ductless mini-split system does not require ductwork, making it the more convenient cooling option for older buildings with thick walls.
-It basically keeps your room temperature at a constant temperature, unlike an air conditioning unit that goes on and off throughout the day.
-In the winter, the system works in reverse by absorbing heat from the outside air and moving it indoors to heat your home, too.
+Advantages: Ductless mini-split system does not require ductwork, making it the more convenient cooling and/or heating option for older buildings with thick walls.
+Unlike an air conditioning unit that goes on and off throughout the day, mini-split system keeps your room temperature at a constant temperature which increases its energy efficiency.

 Central Air Conditioning System